 We provide daily yard duty supervision for 15 minutes before school begins.
 Teachers supervise students during morning and afternoon recesses.
-We have noon duty supervisors who work with students during lunch and lunch-recess.
+We have Campus Supervisor Assistants who work with students during lunch and lunch-recess.
 There is no yard supervision after school.
 Parents need to pick up their children promptly at the end of their school day.
 There is no supervision for them after they are dismissed.

-A. Parking Lot
+Parking Lot

 Parking is very limited.
 Please remember to drop off and pick up students in the safest manner possible.
 Drive cautiously and watch for students at all times.
 The handicap area is for those who have handicap parking permits.
 Remember do not block parked cars.
 Adhere to the designated no parking red zones, speed limits and crosswalks.
+Grades K, and K students with an older sibling, may be dropped off in the southernmost parking lot near the Welcome Center.
+Grades 1-8 may enter the school through the black gates near the Welcome Center and through the black gates at the northernmost black gates adjacent to Santa Rosa Hall.
+All bus-riders will be dropped off in front of Santa Rosa Hall and enter the school through the black gates.